dymmond/edgy/docs/registry.md

     use the `edgy.Database` object instead.

 * **schema** - The schema to connect to.
-This can be very useful for multi-tenancy applications if you want to specify a specific schema or simlpy if you just want to connect to a different schema that is not the default.
+This can be very useful for multi-tenancy applications if you want to specify a specific schema or simply if you just want to connect to a different schema that is not the default.

     ```python